wkchu/GettingAndCleaningData/CookBook.md

 or std() measurements.
 The Acc/Gyro names indicated whether the data comes from an accelerometer or a gyroscope sensor on Samsung Galaxy S smartphones.

+The unit for all body and Gravity measurements has unit in standard gravity units 'g'.
+The angular velocity vectors have units in 'radians/second' but the angular data is not included in this new data set since the std() values are missing, and whether the mean values is derived from mean() function is not clear.
+Although it's easy to add the angular data in this data set by using a select() function to select all value labels with either a 'mean' or a 'std' string in it.

 === Labels ===